 PRO TIP: It’s a good idea to get travel insurance, even if it adds to your costs.

-If you’re taking a rental car to Washington DC, travel insurance may provide coverage for that.
 You could also receive coverage for gadgets you’re bringing along.
 You may receive compensation if you lose some of your gadgets thanks to the policy you purchased.

 Travel insurance also has you covered in the event of an emergency.
 One can never be sure how a vacation will pan out.
 There’s nothing wrong with erring on the side of caution because of that.